 Seasonally, there are two types of wild bees, spring bees which grow over winter in a cocoon and emerge sometime from early spring to late spring they come out as fully grown adults.
 The other set of bees hibernate over winter as larvae and use the heat of the early summer to change from larva to adult bee and then come out in May through August to September.

 Reasons for Removal and Protection

 The major reason for removal and protection is to prevent infestation of pests and parasites that terrorize the bee nests.
-Some of this include Monodontomerus also known as Mono which is a very small parasitic wasp which attack the bee nests feasting on the larva and cocoon hibernating bees.
+Some of these include the Monodontomerus, also known as Mono which is a very small parasitic wasp which attacks bee nests, feasting on the larva and cocoon of hibernating bees.
 Other parasites include:

-i] Pollen mites, they feed on the pollen stored in the bee cocoons slowly starving the bees.
-They spread quick and if not handled they turn bee nests into bee cemeteries.
+- Pollen mites, which feed on the pollen stored in the bee cocoons slowly starving the bees.
+They spread quickly and if not handled they turn bee nests into bee cemeteries.

-ii] Chalkbrood, this is a tiny little spore that looks like a grain and the only way to get rid of this pest is to harvest this cocoons during fall.
+- Chalkbrood, which is a tiny little spore that looks like a grain and the only way to get rid of this pest is to harvest these cocoons during fall.

 Removing the nesting materials will also help protect the larva from birds and other insects that like to feed on the hibernating bees.

-Another reason for removal of the nests and cocoons during the fall and winter is to protect the bees from the intense cold.
+Another reason for the removal of the nests and cocoons during the fall and winter is to protect the bees from the intense cold.
 Most wild bees do not survive this hard season due to freezing over.
-Mason bees normally are built to survive the cold as their cocoons are hard and brittle but for bees such as leafcutter bees which use leaves and petals for cocoons find it hard to survive the cold as their covers provide little to no protection.
-The materials used to nest the bees also tend to spoil or decay if left out in the cold watery outdoors and thus advisable to store them away until its summer time or spring time.
+Mason bees normally are built to survive the cold as their cocoons are hard and brittle but bees such as leafcutter bees which use leaves and petals for cocoons, find it hard to survive the cold as their covers provide little to no protection.
+The materials used to nest the bees also tend to spoil or decay if left out in the cold watery outdoors and it is thus advisable to store them away until summer or springtime.